Lilyjjo/tldr-research/README.md

    ```
 7. Put the outputted deployed address into `solidity_code/.env`.
 8. Initalize the suapp's inital state
-   This command is flakey, run until all 3 CCRs are sent.
+   This command is flakey, run until all CCRs are sent.
+Recommended to re-build everytime you use the CLI for flakey nonce problems.
    ```
    cd rust_interactions
+   cargo build
    ./target/debug/auction-cli amm-auction initialize-suapp
    ```
 9. Run the block server and watch as `bidder_0` and `swapper_0`'s transactions are eventually included.
 You can tell successful bundle lands when the used nonce goes up.
    ```
    cd rust_interactions
+   cargo build
    ./target/debug/auction-block-listener
    ```